 A course can meet a Minnesota Transfer Goal at Saint Paul College and yet may or may not be considered equivalent to a course at the receiving institution.
 The accreditation of both the sending and receiving institution can affect the transfer of credits earned, but it is not the only factor in determining transfer of credits.
 Institutions accept credits from courses and programs like those they offer.
 They look for similarity in course goals, content and level: “like” transfers to “like.”
 The name of a course is not sufficient to determine equivalency.
 Not everything that transfers counts toward graduation.
 Bachelor’s degree programs usually count credits in three categories: general education, major/minor courses and prerequisites/electives.
 The key question is, “Will your credits fulfill requirements of the degree or program you choose?”

-Since all colleges and universities are unique and differ from how they accept courses and other types of college credits (CLEP, AP, IB international credits, etc.), it is important to talk to a Saint Paul College Transfer Specialist, consult college catalogs and Web sites and talk to advisors at the four-year institution.
+All colleges and universities are unique and differ from how they accept courses and other types of college credits (CLEP, AP, IB international credits, etc.); therefore it is important to talk to a Saint Paul College Transfer Specialist, consult college catalogs and Web sites and talk to advisors at the four-year institution.
 Transfer guides to four-year institutions may be available to provide guidance in selecting the courses intended to transfer from Saint Paul College.
 Visit the Transfer Center for current transfer guides.